-Open to undergraduates, MEng or MSc students in any discipline.
+Open to undergraduates, MEng, MA or MSc students in any discipline in the UK.
 There will be two categories; individual and group (max 4 representatives per group).
 We welcome submissions from underrepresented groups.

 Submissions should be on an A1 poster with a completed assessment form (below).
 Selected posters will be presented at the 2023 Clean Air Conference (funded attendance for prize winners).